hellonico/medic/README.md

 * Generate one HTML file
 * Export to one PDF file
 * Support for subfolders
-* *Should be able to have code highlighting*
+* Code highlighting
-* Should still be able to generate the old TOC with headers and footers
+* Generate the old TOC with headers and footers
 * if we include other files, we need to remove recursive option

 ## Usage